til2to/math-magicians-setup/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [MIT](https://choosealicense.com/licenses/mit/) licensed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>